I hate to start with the bad news, but, if you are over 50, many employers will assume you are not technically up-to-date.

 Here are a few additional ideas to add clout to your profile and show employers you are up to date in your field.

 If you’re not sure what people in your industry are reading, search on Alltop.
-Use the alphabetical directory on the top search bar to find blogs in your field, and consider forming your own MyAlltop which will give you a custom URL where you can show off your savvy by your choice of industry publications.
+Use the alphabetical directory on the top search bar to find blogs in your field, and consider forming your own MyAlltop which will give you a custom URL where you can show off your savvy by your choice of industry publications or keep close track of the content on your favorites.

-If starting a blog is too much of a commitment write articles and post as a ‘guest blogger’ or in article directories like EzineArticles.com.
+If starting a blog is too much of a commitment, write articles and post as a "guest blogger" on someone else's blog.
+Or, often easier, publish short blog posts on LinkedIn Pulses using your LinkedIn account.

 If these suggestions appear overwhelming, start with a single step, or part of a step, and then go on from there – and feel free to begin in any order.
 Which brings me to a final, very easy and exciting step.